 Rain is typically very low, almost always below 0.1 ppm (unless it is in an area of heavy industrial F air pollution or volcanic gases).
 Surface water (lakes and rivers) are also very low in fluoride, only about 0.1 ppm or less.
 In some surface waters that are polluted by industry, the levels can be higher.

 In a very few places some unusual geology has created lakes or rivers with high fluoride levels, into the tens or even hundreds of ppm.
-Hot Springs can also have high F levels.But almost nobody drinks these high fluoride waters.
+Hot Springs can also have high F levels, but almost nobody drinks these high fluoride waters.

 Groundwater generally contains higher amounts.
 The average concentration of fluoride in all groundwater used for drinking around the world is probably above 0.1 ppm.
 It is not uncommon to find groundwater with 0.5 ppm or higher, with maximum levels up in the tens of ppm.
 In some regions of the world, ground water is a common source of drinking water.
 Parts of India, China and Africa have drinking water with high amounts of fluoride which causes very serious health problems such as crippling skeletal fluorosis.